probably-nothing-labs/denormalized/README.md

 ### Checkpointing

 We use SlateDB for state backend.
-Initialize your Job Context to a path to local directory -
+Initialize your Job Context with a custom config and a path for SlateDB backend to store state -

 ```
+    let config = Context::default_config().set_bool("denormalized_config.checkpoint", true);
-    let ctx = Context::new()?
+    let ctx = Context::with_config(config)?
-        .with_slatedb_backend(String::from("/tmp/checkpoints/simple-agg-checkpoint-1"))
+        .with_slatedb_backend(String::from("/tmp/checkpoints/simple-agg/job1"))
         .await;
 ```